 In addition, applicants must complete a minimum of 40 hours of documented volunteer or observation experiences in a variety of physical therapy facilities.
 Current certification in CPR (cardiopulmonary resuscitation) with Health Provider Status is recommended prior to beginning the professional program.
 Students must also have earned a bachelor’s degree prior to enrolling in the program.

-There are two parts to the application: the online application and a supplemental set of materials.
+There are two parts to the application: the online application and the UIC supplemental application.
 Applicants to the DPT program must apply online using the Physical Therapist Centralized Application Service (PTCAS).
-Applicants can begin their PTCAS application in August.
-The PT program application deadline is October 15th.
-The supplemental materials must be sent directly to the Department of Physical Therapy and postmarked by the October 15 deadline.
+Applicants can begin their PTCAS application in July.
+The PT program application deadline is October 1st.
 To learn more about the PTCAS application process, please visit the PTCAS website at http://www.ptcas.org.
+The UIC supplemental application must be submitted electronically on or before October 1st.
+To learn more about the UIC supplemental application, please visit http://ahs.uic.edu/pt/academics/dpt/howtoapply/instructionsmaterials.
+Both parts of the application are required for admission to the DPT program.